leonW7/D-Link/Vul_1.md

 ![image](https://github.com/leonW7/D-Link/blob/master/5.png)

-The str2 variable is from "Address" parameter.
+The str2 variable is from "Address" parameter, and the str variable is a string formed as this pattern "ping str2 -c %d -w %d -s %d  > /tmp/ping.txt 2>>/tmp/ping.txt", so if attacker can control input of str2 and will execute any command.

 POC
 -------------------------

-First, attacker need to call "SetNetworkTomographySettings" fuction that setting "Address" value, as below:
+First, attacker need to call "SetNetworkTomographySettings" fuction that setting "Address" value, for example, you can set value as ";ps":

 ![image](https://github.com/leonW7/D-Link/blob/master/1.png)
 ![image](https://github.com/leonW7/D-Link/blob/master/6.png)

-Second, attacker can call "GetNetworkTomographyResult" that executes OS commands embedded in domain name, this PoC can result in a RCE, as below:
+Second, attacker can call "GetNetworkTomographyResult" that executes OS commands embedded in "Address" parameter, this PoC can result in a RCE, as below:

 ![image](https://github.com/leonW7/D-Link/blob/master/2.png)